BlueLucario/CS-465-Project01-Document-Search/README.md

 - **Duplicate documents are allowed.** If a document is uploaded twice, the inverted index will view them as separate documents.

+- **Documents cannot be deleted once uploaded.**

+- **Server errors (500) are poorly formatted.** There is no logic to prettify server errors.

+## Implementation Details

+- All inverted indexes extend the AbstractInvertedIndex for a consistent interface.

+- The dictionary (i.e terms) is implemented with a dictionary (i.e HashMap) with the term as its key and the posting as its value.
+This ensures that lookup is O(1) time complexity without the need for sorting.
+The posting is a list of Document objects.
+The Document objects are appended sequentially, so the posting list is always sorted by id.

+- The inverted index follows the singleton pattern.
+This means that only 1 inverted index is ever built and used.

+- The statistics is lazily generated upon request.

+- The algorithms for tokenization is contained in the Preprocess class.
+All algorithms take a list of tokens as its input and returns a new list of tokens.
+For example, the `removeTokenWithNumber` function takes a list of tokens and only returns those without a number.
+This allows for quick and clear modifications to the tokenization design.

+- A Dockerfile is made for the Flask backend server ensure a consistent runtime environment.
+This decision was made after frequent bugs made collaboration difficult.
+A Dockerfile was not made for the React backend server because of the simplicity and wide-adoption of npm.